brainstormforce/ultimate-addons-for-beaver-builder-lite/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Ultimate Addons is a premium extension for Beaver Builder that adds 30+ modules, 100+ templates and works on top of any Beaver Builder Package.
+Ultimate Addons is a free extension for Beaver Builder that adds 7 modules, and works on top of any Beaver Builder Package.
 (Free, Standard, Pro & Agency) You can use it with on any WordPress theme.

 == Description ==